Rules & Regulations

 (h) to park only in the lots specified by that permit;

-(i) to promptly notify Parking & Transportation Services of any change of a vehicle/license plate, status, address, office location or telephone number, as was provided on the application form;
+(i) to promptly notify Parking & Transportation Services of any change of a vehicle/license plate, status, address, office location, telephone number as provided on the application form;

-(j) that if canceling a permit, to return it promptly to the Parking & Transportation Services office before the cancellation deadline.
+(j) that if cancelling a permit, to return it promptly to the Parking & Transportation Services office before the cancellation deadline.
 Cancellation fees apply.

-2.1 These regulations are authorized by the Principal of U of T Mississauga, acting on the advice of the U of T Mississauga Campus Council within the power granted by the University of Toronto Act 1971, through the Governing Council.
+2.1 These regulations are authorized by the Principal of University of Toronto Mississauga, acting on the advice of the University of Toronto Mississauga Campus Council within the power granted by the University of Toronto Act 1971, through the Governing Council.